-A Shoot is the productive center of a plant.
+A shoot is the productive center of a plant.
 It helps to grow leaves, flowers, and the stem.
-Thus, the shoot is functionally responsible for food production (photosynthesis) in plants and also for their reproduction.
+Thus, the shoot is essentially responsible for food production (photosynthesis) in plants and also for their reproduction.

-Shoots grow best is spring and fall, but using a suitable source of heat, like a heating pad can facilitate their growth in winters too.
+Shoots grow best is spring and fall but using a suitable source of heat, like a heating pad, can facilitate their growth in winters too.
 Summers, are boiling and humid and thus prove to be a less-than-perfect climate for the shoots to grow.
-Here are some tactics to grow shoots indoors, and keep a track of them!

-That’s all on the little shoots, So take a vessel, pop some mud, and start growing some of your own!
+That’s all on the little shoots.
+So take a vessel, pop some mud, and start growing some shoots of your own!